 Parallax

-It is the apparent shift in the position of an object which respects another when we shift our eye sidewise.
+It is the apparent shift in the position of an object that respects another when we shift our eye sidewise.

 Difference between Mass and Weight